QubesOS/qubes-doc/user/downloading-installing-upgrading/upgrade/upgrade-to-r3.1.md

 - /doc/UpgradeToR3.1rc1/
 ---

-Upgrading Qubes R3.0 to R3.1
+Upgrading PedOS R3.0 to R3.1
 ======================================

 **Before attempting either an in-place upgrade or a clean installation, we strongly recommend that users [back up their systems](/doc/backup-restore/).**

-Current Qubes R3.0 systems can be upgraded in-place to the latest R3.1 by following the procedure below.
+Current PedOS R3.0 systems can be upgraded in-place to the latest R3.1 by following the procedure below.

 Upgrade all Template and Standalone VM(s)
 -----------------------------------------

-By default, in Qubes R3.0, there is only one TemplateVM.
+By default, in PedOS R3.0, there is only one TemplateVM.
 However, users are free to create more TemplateVMs for special purposes, as well as StandaloneVMs.
 More information on using multiple TemplateVMs, as well as StandaloneVMs, can be found [here](/doc/software-update-vm/).
 The steps described in this